 Given this recent report and tragedies like the one involving Mr. Carey, we hope Florida lawmakers and planners will step up their efforts to provide streets which are safer for walkers and bicyclists.
 We should not be content to remain as a national embarrassment in pedestrian safety.

-Contact the Pedestrian Accident Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Clearwater Pedestrian Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today